Entry requirements for this course are normally one of the following:

 - Learn about the full range of contributions that professional psychologists can make including the legal and investigative process; evaluating the validity of suspect or witness accounts; assessing the decision-making processes of detectives or jurors; to developing profiling inferences about the likely characteristics of an offender and predicting their likely home location.
 Intensive examinations of the variations in criminal behavioural style are a central feature of this course.

-This course aim to provide in-depth expertise in all aspects of Investigative Psychology as developed by the originator of the discipline Professor David Canter.
+This course aims to provide in-depth expertise in all aspects of Investigative Psychology as developed by the originator of the discipline Professor David Canter.
 It has a strong research emphasis, helping to equip you with the expertise to conduct your own crime research projects in diverse professional contexts.

 Fees and funding